 And finally, don’t worry, don’t stress, don’t over-plan, it will all work out.
 Planning too much simply tends to create problems rather than solve them, and if you keep planning you’ll never get around to the doing.

-Continue to follow Meg and Jonathan’s adventures at www.hairventures.com or via Instagram @hairventures.
+Continue to follow Meg and Jonathan’s budget van life adventures at www.hairventures.com or via Instagram @hairventures.
 Have you embarked on a life-altering journey?
 Are you thinking about one?
-Tell us on social media, using the hashtag “YourJourneyAwaits.”
+Tell us on Twitter, using the hashtag “YourJourneyAwaits.”